Sign up

 The number of your sent emails that bounced, or were not delivered, irrespective of whether it was a soft bounce, a brief issue with email addresses or servers, or a hard bounce, is known as the email bounce rate.

 Requiring double opt-in is one technique to increase safety and reduce bounce rates.
-In this subscription method, a new email address is only added to your mailing list once the owner of the address clicks a confirmation link in an email sent to them following their opt-in via a form or checkbox.
+In this subscription method, a new email address is only added to your mailing list once the owner of the address clicks a confirmation link in an email sent to them following they opt-in via a form or checkbox.

 8. List Growth Rate